farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex3_Create_Intune_Policies.md

 2. In your **Edge** browser, you should have a tab open for the **Microsoft Endpoint Manager admin center** that's displaying the **All Users | Properties** window.
 In the left-hand navigation pane, select **Devices**.

-4. On the **Devices | Overview** window, the **Policy** section appears in the middle of the page's navigation pane.
-Under this section, select **Configuration profiles**.
+4. On the **Devices | Overview** window, in the middle pane under the **Policy** section, select **Configuration profiles**.

 5. On the **Devices |Configuration profiles** page, select **+Create profile** that appears on the menu bar above the list of profiles.

-6. On the **Create a profile** pane, select the **Platform** field to see the different platforms that are available. **Do not select any option.** The purpose of this task is to simply see what platforms are available that can be assigned to a new device profile, should you want to ever create one.
+6. On the **Create a profile** pane, select the **Platform** field to see the different platforms that are available in the drop-down menu. **Do not select any option.** The purpose of this task is to simply see what platforms are available that can be assigned to a new device profile, should you want to ever create one.

 7. Close the **Create a profile** pane.